matesio/android-sensors-master/README.md

 >>>Gyroscope , Accelerometer , Magnetometer access through a service which enable application to run in background efficiently
 >>>Also storing readings in a csv file

+Issues:
-Ps:-Principle Component analysis in  progress
+>>> low frame rate and lag in broadcastreceiver Ps:-Principle Component analysis in  progress